AryamanReddi99/Nyquist/README.md

 # Nyquist
-Plots a simple Nyquist function
+Plots a Nyquist diagram for simple transfer functions on a real-imaginary axis